Emergency Takeoff: on Halil Altindere’s Köfte Airlines

 If I Can't Dance It's Not My Revolution utilized wearable art emblazoned with the words of Goldman.
 A sculptural work in the form of a police car appears as the show's centerpiece, and in his second PILOT show, Reality Is Elsewhere (2015), the video Angels of Hell (2014), had a priceless cameo of an Atatürk-lookalike stepping down from a helicopter.
 Altindere has a consistent, continental sense of scale.
 His Mesopotamian Trilogy (2007-2010), for example, spans such massive subjects as the controversial Ilısu and Birecik Dam projects.
 For its first chapter, Dengbêjs (2007), referring to a tradition of Kurdish storytelling, he intended to airlift a prisoner from Kassel jail in Germany, but the courts rejected his proposal.

-The scale by which Altindere tells his tales of oppression and power, and all with a counterintuitive logic, have increased exponentially throughout his career, leading to a high point that defies expectation.
+The scale by which Altindere tells his tales of oppression and power, and all with a counterintuitive logic, has increased exponentially throughout his career, leading to a high point that defies expectation.
 Köfte Airlines (2016) premiered at the 9th Berlin Biennial, commissioned by HAU (Habbel Am User) as a co-production with PILOT Gallery to take part in the Berlin Art Week, at the festival “The Aesthetics of Resistance.
 Peter Weiss 100”1.
 The show meant to appreciate the Peter Weiss novel by the same name, published in 1975, a book that ingeniously combines art theory with the historical conflicts of the early 20th century.
 HAU saw parallels between Altindere and Weiss, as kindred minds dismantling the patriarchal and nationalist structures that prevail in such disenchanting nation-states as Turkey.

 Köfte Airlines visualizes the confrontation of perspectives on the crisis, when a travel billboard appears along the EU asylum route in Berlin, Vienna, and Turkey’s overpopulated westward horizon, showing the faces of its victims riding on a cartoonish exaggeration of the meatball dish that nourishes migrants from Anatolia to Damascus.
 And yet, the exiled are not inside the plane.
 They are exposed, visible, they stand out, unsafe, unserved, unfed, a microcosm of the ridiculous incompetence of seven years of corrupt humanitarian efforts and unceasing imperialist war that have failed to provide the essential needs of a 21st-century diaspora who continues to risk life and limb by hitching a ride out, on the wing but flightless, desperate, and willing to brace the cold headwind upward into the Earth’s bleak, unpeopled, heaven.